things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 The following values are defined for OLED:
 1. 0.9 inch OLED screen for I2C bus
 2. 1.1 inch OLED screen for I2C bus

+### Define to gather statistics

+When this is defined (==1) we will gather the statistics of every message and output it to the SPIFFS filesystem.
+We make sure that we use a number of files with each a fixed number of records for statistics.
+The REC number tells us how many records are allowed in each statistics file.
+As soon as the REC number is higher than the number of records allowed, we open a new file.
+Once the number of files exceeds the NUM amount of statistics files, we delete the oldeest file and open a new file.
+When selecting the "log" button on top of the GUI screen, all rthe log files are ouptu to the USB Serial device.
+This way, we can examine far more records than fitting the GUI screen or the Serial output.

+ \#define STAT_LOG 1

 Setting the I2C SDA/SCL pins is done in the ESP-sc-gway.h file right after the #define of OLED.
 Standard the ESP8266 uses pins D1 and D2 for the I2C bus SCL and SDA lines but these can be changed by the user.